Detecting Twenty-thousand Classes using Image-level Supervision: Preliminaries

 \textbf{Traditional Object detection} considers $\cTest = \cSup$ and $\dWeak = \emptyset$.
 Predominant object detectors~\cite{ren2015faster,He_2017_ICCV} follow a two-stage framework.
 The first stage, called the \emph{region proposal network} (RPN), takes the image $\bI$ and produces a set of object proposals $\{(\bb, \bof, o)_j\}$, where $\bof_j \in \mathbb{R}^D$ is a $D$-dimensional region feature and $o \in \mathbb{R}$ is the objectness score.
-The second stage takes the object feature and outputs a classification score and a refined box location for each object, $s_j = \bW \bof_j$, $\hat{\bb}_j = \bB \bof_j + \bb_j$, where $\bW \in \mathbb{R}^{|\cSup| \times D}$ and $\bB \in \mathbb{R}^{4 \times D}$ are the learned weights of the classification layer and the regression layer, respectively\footnote{We omit the two additional linear layers and the bias in the second stage for notation simplicity.}.
-Our work focuses on improving classification in the second stage.
-We observe that the proposal network of a detector and the bounding box regressors can already generalize to new classes (see \supplement{sec:proposal}).
-This allows us to focus on training the classifier.
+The second stage takes the object feature and outputs a classification score and a refined box location for each object, $s_j = \bW \bof_j$, $\hat{\bb}_j = \bB \bof_j + \bb_j$, where $\bW \in \mathbb{R}^{|\cSup| \times D}$ and $\bB \in \mathbb{R}^{4 \times D}$ are the learned weights of the classification layer and the regression layer, respectively.\footnote{We omit the two linear layers and the bias in the second stage for notation simplicity.} Our work focuses on improving classification in the second stage.
+In our experiments, the proposal network and the bounding box regressors are not the current performance bottleneck, as modern detectors use an over-sufficient number of proposals in testing (1K proposals for $<$ 20 objects per image. see \supplement{sec:proposal} for more details).

 \textbf{\Zeroshot{} object detection} allows $\cTest \neq \cSup$.
-Simply replacing the classification weights $\bW$ with language embeddings of class names converts a traditional detector to an \zeroshot{} detector~\cite{bansal2018zero}.
+Simply replacing the classification weights $\bW$ with fixed language embeddings of class names converts a traditional detector to an \zeroshot{} detector~\cite{bansal2018zero}.
+The region features are trained to match the fixed language embeddings.
 We follow Gu \etal~\cite{gu2021zero} to use the CLIP embeddings~\cite{radford2021learning} as the classification weights.
-CLIP~\cite{radford2021learning} trains aligned image and text features on a large corpus of image-text pairs and has demonstrated great zero-shot generalization ability in image classification.
 In theory, this \zeroshot{} detector can detect any object class.
-However, in practice, it yields unsatisfying detection results as shown in~\reffig{teaser}.
+However, in practice, it yields unsatisfying results as shown in~\reffig{teaser}.
 Our method uses image-level supervision to improve object detection including in the \zeroshot{} setting.